denniemok/staff-chat-simplified/README.md

 </p>

 <p align="center">
-    The simplest way to chat with your fellow staff easily.<br>
+    The simplest way to chat with your fellow staff.<br>
     <a href="https://github.com/denniemok/Staff-Chat-Simplified/releases">Latest Release</a> •
     <a href="https://github.com/denniemok/Staff-Chat-Simplified/wiki">User Guide</a> •
     <a href="https://github.com/denniemok/Staff-Chat-Simplified/issues">Issue Tracker</a>